Čelákovice: Geography

-Čelákovice is located on the left bank of the Elbe River, about 15 km east of Prague.
+Čelákovice is located about 15 km east of Prague.
 It lies in the Central Elbe Table, in the Polabí lowlands.
+The town is situated on the left bank of the Elbe River.

 History

 The site of the town has been inhabited since the Stone Age.
 During the 9th century, an early Slavic settlement was established.
 The first written mention of Čelákovice is from 1290.
 The inhabitants subsisted on fishing and agriculture, and from the mid-19th century also on the production of baskets.

 Demographics

 Economy

 The engineering factory known as TOS (Továrna obráběcích strojů) was founded in 1910.
 It remains the largest industrial plant in the town.

+Transport

+Čelákovice is located on the railway lines Prague–Kolín and Neratovice–Čelákovice.

 Sights

 Around 1300, a stone fortress was built here.
-The fortress, reconstructed in 1973–1982 in the Gothic–Renaissance style, serves as a town museum today.
+The fortress, reconstructed in 1973–1982 in the Gothic–Renaissance style, serves today as the town museum.

 The Church of the Assumption of the Virgin Mary was originally a Romanesque structure, rebuilt in the Renaissance style in the 16th century and in the Baroque style in 1708–1712.

+The landmark of the town square is the town hall.
+It was built in the neo-Baroque style in 1911.